-The compensation fund must be fully funded.
+The board must be fully funded.

-The funded position of the compensation fund is calculated annually, following the release of the board's audited financial statements.
+The funded position of the board is calculated annually, following the release of the board's audited financial statements.
 The funded position is calculated as prescribed by the Association of Workers' Compensation Boards of Canada (AWCBC) as follows: